AnaKutsu/redmine_view_head_meta_noreferrer/README.md

 ------------------

 * Developed on Redmine 3.4
-* Older version may run
+* May be able to run with older versions

 License